dotansimha/graphql-code-generator/README.md

 ### Contributing

+If this is your first time contributing to this project, please do read our [Contributor Workflow Guide](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md) before you get started off.

 Feel free to open issues and pull requests.
 We're always welcome support from the community.

-For a contribution guide, please refer to: http://graphql-code-generator.com/docs/custom-codegen/contributing
+For a contribution guide specific to this project, please refer to: http://graphql-code-generator.com/docs/custom-codegen/contributing

+### Code of Conduct

+Help us keep GraphQL Codegenerator open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ### License